danbiedu-learning/react/css/09. Nexter Project and Master CSS Grid Layouts/devstefancho.md

 - Why images are special and behave differently than other grid items
 - How to decide if flexbox is a better tool in certain situations
 - How to build a rather complex component using a mix of CSS Grid properties, overlapping and flexbox
+- How to create a complex grid-looking gallery
+- Using `object-fit` together with images for grid items

 ## grid-template
 ### min-content